OCR TOOLS

 1. IronOCR is an extension of the Tesseract library, introducing more stability and higher accuracy.

-2. IronOCR can read text content from PDFs and photos IronOCR can also read more than 20 distinct kinds of barcodes and QR codes.
+2. IronOCR can read text content from PDFs and photos.
+It can also read more than 20 distinct kinds of barcodes and QR codes.

-3. Output can be rendered either as plain text, structured data, as barcodes, or as QR codes.
+3. Output can be rendered either as plain text, structured data, barcodes, or QR codes.

 4. The library recognizes 127 languages worldwide.